 Plant fresh weight

-The plant fresh weight of maize showed a consistent and notable improvement across all treatments compared to the control (T0), with the highest increase recorded in T3 and T4 treatments.
+The fresh plant weight of maize showed a consistent and notable improvement across all treatments compared to the control (T0), with the highest increase recorded in T3 and T4 treatments.
 In 2021–22, T3 improved plant fresh weight by approximately 14.3%, while T4 showed the highest increase in 2022–23 (14.8%).
 These gains reflect better vegetative growth and water content retention, essential for metabolic activity and biomass accumulation.

 These findings are in agreement with Bhattacharyya et al. (2008) and Sharma et al. (2020), who reported that the integration of organic manure with inorganic fertilizers significantly enhances water uptake, enzymatic activity, and turgor maintenance, leading to higher fresh biomass in maize and similar cereal crops.
 The positive trend across T3 to T7 treatments suggests that integrated nutrient management not only supports optimal nutrient availability but also enhances soil structure and moisture-holding capacity, both critical for fresh biomass accumulation.
 Such improvements in plant physiological parameters underscore the potential of integrated nutrient strategies for achieving higher productivity